intentionet/netconan/README.rst

 * User-specified sensitive words (``--sensitive-words``, ``-w``).
 * User-specified AS numbers (``--as-numbers``, ``-n``).

-*Note that any occurrence of a specified sensitive word or AS number will be replaced, even it is a subset of a larger string or number.*
+*Note that any occurrence of a specified sensitive word or AS number will be replaced regardless of context, even if it is part of a larger string or number.*

 Netconan attempts to *preserve useful structure*.
 For example,